Verse-by-Verse Study

 They were “strengthened with all power” from God, to give them “great endurance and patience” (Col 1:11).
 They were not bonded by a creed, a ceremony, a suit and tie, a music or worship style—but by “the true message of the gospel” (Col 1:3).

-It is amazing how fast a church can fall apart with a worship style change.
-We know of churches that are so proud, they only sing with a piano and organ, with old hymns.
-This is what they are, proud to hold on to traditions.
+Many are proud to hold on to their man-made traditions.
 They make these conditions almost a requirement to be part of their fellowship.
-Those who want praise songs are not welcomed.
+Those who want praise songs with drums are not welcome.
 To them music style is part of the Gospel, although they cannot produce one reference from Jesus or his apostles to support this claim.

 Fine Sounding Deceptive Arguments